Sigmmma/c20/src/content/h3/tags/object/projectile/readme.md

 Projectile vectors can be changed from all sources of [damage](~damage_effect) when a [collision model](~collision_model) is present by using the "instantaneous acceleration" value, this includes melee, explosions, normal rounds, and other projectiles colliding mid-air.
 When no collision is present only area of effect damage can effect projectiles

-Introduced in H2, the "travels instantaneously" flag is used extensively by many weapons and makes projectiles reach short range targets in a much smaller amount of time, requiring less leading.
+Introduced in H2, the _travels instantaneously_ flag is used extensively by many weapons and makes projectiles reach short range targets in a much smaller amount of time, requiring less leading.

 # Flags